Kazhuu/movelister/README.md

 ## TODO Before Release

 * Action color column is not used from Master List sheet.
-* When generating Overviews and Details for multiple views newly added are not added consistently, instead their position jumps around.
-* When generating Detail sheets for multiple views, number of phase columns for master sheet is taken from maximum number among all views from Master sheet.
-    Meaning if view 1 has maximum 2 phases and view 2 has maximum 3 phases.
-Both generated Details for view 1 and view 2 has 3 phases even view 1 is supposed to have only 2 phase columns.
-* Also relating to above when action is multiplied in Overview for example wpn1 two times with 2 phases.
-Generated Details will have 4 phase columns instead of 2.
 * When generating multiple Details for different views named ranges are only valid for the previous generated Details sheet.
 Previous named ranges are all deleted.